West v. Bode: The Ohio Marketable Title Act and Dormant Mineral Act

 Royalties and a ‘Proceeds-Plus’ Provision

 By: Caroline K. Featherstone In the recent case of Devon v.
 Sheppard, the Texas Court of Appeals addressed a highly unique royalty provision.
-The lease at issue provided that the royalty could be calculated based on a percentage of Devon and BP's gross proceeds from the sale of minerals produced… Read more
+The lease at issue provided that the royalty could be calculated based on a percentage of Devon and BP's gross proceeds from the sale of minerals… Read more

 U.S. Forest Service v.
 Cowpasture River Preservation Association: Atlantic Coast Pipeline Gets Green Light